 - Prove to an officer that you will leave Canada when your study permit expires

-While studying in Canada, you must also:
+While studying in Canada on a study permit, you must also:

 - Make progress towards completing your program